Why to Use a Slow Cooker – Cheap, and Healthy?

 Disclosure: This post may contain affiliate links, all this means is that Healthy Ronin receives a commission from purchases made using links (may be marked with *) on this page.
 This is at no additional cost to you, and only helps to keep the website running.
 For our full Affiliate Disclosure, you can click here.
 Enjoy your stay!

 Slow Cookers!
 Why, oh why do people use them?
-(Yes, I asked myself, too!)
+(At least, I used to wonder)!

-This post explores why to use a Slow Cooker, why they’re so popular, and how to get started!
+This post explores why to use a Slow Cooker, why they’re so popular, which ones I recommend, and how to get started!